Aadi Month Festivals and Events

 Aadi Chevvai Recipes:

 No moon day in Aadi month is very special to offer Tarpan to our Ancestors.
-This year is on 1st August 2019.is one of the three most powerful new moon days to offer Pitru Tarpanam (ancestral rituals) to honor your ancestors and receive their eternal blessings.
+This year is on 20 July 2020.is one of the three most powerful new moon days to offer Pitru Tarpanam (ancestral rituals) to honor your ancestors and receive their eternal blessings.
 As per our tradition, we have a custom to perform Tarpan (ancestral rituals) every month on the new moon day.
 But some of us miss to do the tarpan every month due to their personal reasons.
 Even though we miss the monthly tarpan, we should never miss doing tarpanam on Aadi Ammavasai, Thai Ammavasai and Malaya Ammavasai.

 There is a belief that on Aadi Ammavasai, our ancestors start from their spirit world to travel and come to our world to see us.
 Their journey continues and they reach our world on Malaya Ammavasai and on Thai Ammavasai, they again travel back to their spirit world.
 Thats the reason all these 3 Ammavasai are considered to be most auspicious and its mandatory to do tarpanam.
 Rameshwaram is considered to be the most auspicious place to do tarpanam on aadi ammavasai.
 Many people travel to Rameshwaram, take bath on the holy river and perform tharpanam on the banks of the holy river.